-Nowhere But Texas - KBEC 1390
+Nowhere But Texas

 KBEC is proud to present the biggest contest in its history!
 There certainly is Nowhere But Texas that you’ll find so many great deals.

-This year marks the 6th anniversary of Nowhere but Texas.
-KBEC will be giving away $1390 to one lucky listener at 4:30 pm on July 28th.
+This year marks the 8th anniversary of Nowhere but Texas.
+KBEC will be giving away $1390 to one lucky listener at 4:30 pm on July 26th.
 You will have 5 minutes to call in and claim your check.
 You can only register at the participating retailers locations listed below.
-These retailers have been kind enough to also provide us items to give way leading up to the drawing.

-You have another way to win during the contest period of June 12th through July 28th.
-Throughout each day we will ask listeners to call in when they hear the “Nowhere but Texas” theme Song (Steve Helms Band).
-We will announce which caller will be our contestant to guess the lucky digit 1-3-9 or 0.
-If they match the computer generated answer they win the retailers item.

 Please note you can only register at the retailer locations for the $1390 cash prizes and are only eligible for the items they are advertising when purchased in store.
 You must be 18 Years of age to enter and KBEC employees and family members are not eligible.
 All taxes are the responsibility of the winner.